weakish/docs-en/views/rest_sms_api.md

 https://{{host}}/1.1/login
 ```

-As mentioned above, calling `POST /requestSmsCode` then `POST /usersByMobilePhone` can also log in an existing user.
+As mentioned above, calling `POST /requestSmsCode` and then `POST /usersByMobilePhone` can also log in an existing user.
-However, `POST /requestLoginSmsCode` then `POST /login` is preferred if you do not want to create a new user when the user does not exist.
+However, calling `POST /requestLoginSmsCode` and then `POST /login` is preferred if you do not want to create a new user when the user does not exist.
 This helps to prevent issues such as a user mistakenly inputs a wrong mobile phone number.

 ### Password Reset with Phone